anonymous-xh/secv/generic-tools/README.md

 ## Build GraalVM

 - To build GraalVM, we need to add `mx` to the `PATH` and set `JAVA_HOME` to point to the JDK with JVMCI we downloaded.
-Copy the `generic-tools/set-env.sh` file into the `truffle-dev` directory and source it.
+Copy the `generic-tools/set-env.sh` file into the `secv` directory and source it.
 ```
 cp generic-tools/set-env.sh
 source set-env.sh